IanEspinoso/mock_mr_ganger/README.md

   - [Deep Learning for Beginners Using TensorFlow](https://gurjeet333.medium.com/cnn-german-traffic-signal-recognition-benchmarking-using-tensorflow-accuracy-80-d069b7996082)

+## Transfer Learning

+In progress

+## Production Implmentation

+In progress

 I also dabble in all other technology.
 You can access by complete portfolio [here](https://github.com/hargurjeet/Portfolio-Projects/blob/main/README.md)

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at gurjeet333@gmail.com